Green SM: History

 GSM was founded by Phạm Nhật Vượng with a charter capital of 3 trillion VND, of which Phạm Nhật Vượng holds 95% of the shares.
 The company officially began operations in Hanoi on April 14, 2023.
+Nguyễn Văn Thanh was chosen as its global CEO.

 Xanh SM Taxi was established in response to Vietnam's national goal on climate change, with efforts to reduce emissions from transportation vehicles.

 On April 27, 2023, Xanh SM launched in Ho Chi Minh City.
 On October 13, Xanh SM deployed 150 VinFast electric cars (VF 5 Plus) to Laos, becoming an international electric ride-hailing company.
 On November 9, Xanh SM Laos launched in Vientiane.

-As of May 2024, Xanh SM has over 30,000 electric taxis, accounting for more than 40% of the total taxis operating in Vietnam.
+As of May 2024, Xanh SM has over 30,000 electric taxis, accounting for more than 40% of the total taxis of Vietnam.

 In Indonesia, the service was first introduced as Xanh SM in December 2024.
 However, in April 2025, it was renamed Green SM for easier pronunciation by Indonesians.